stepanmracek/racer/readme.md

 ### Remote control F.A.Q.

-**Q**: Python sucks, I want to implement the controller with something faster, type-safe and better tooling.<br>
+**Q**: Python sucks, I want to implement the controller with something faster, type-safe and with better tooling and ecosystem.<br>
 **A**: Sure, as long as the language you are using has [bindings for ZeroMQ](http://wiki.zeromq.org/bindings:_start), you can use whatever you want.

 **Q**: Can I have some inspiration how to implement remote controller?<br>